Governance & Reliability

 The problem is not that trade-offs exist.
 They are unavoidable.
 The problem is building systems without a framework for deciding which trade-offs are acceptable, which are recoverable, and which are civilisationally dangerous.

 That is the harder problem.
-This article addresses both.
+This essay addresses both.

 An AI model is a mathematical function trained on data to make predictions or generate outputs.
 It is extraordinary.
 It is also inert without infrastructure.

 A model is a brain.
-A system is a body, nervous system, immune system, and life support — simultaneously.
+A system is a body, nervous system, immune system, and life support, all simultaneously.

 You would not judge a hospital by its most talented surgeon alone.
 You would ask about the equipment, the protocols, the supply chain, the emergency procedures, the regulatory compliance, the financial sustainability.